Are you ready to do some fishing? We have that covered in an exceptionally large way!

 Table Rock State Park also has two lakes – 36-acre Pinnacle Lake and 67-acre Lake Oolenoy.
 Both offer opportunities to catch bass, bluegill, and catfish and can be fished from the bank or by boat.
 Boating opportunities differ, though.
 Only the park’s rental boats are permitted on Pinnacle Lake.
 Private boats (electric motor or human-powered only) are permitted on Lake Oolenoy, which affords fabulous views of Table Rock Mountain.
 Two piers provide additional access to Lake Oolenoy.

 Two lakes within Paris Mountain State Park, 8-acre Lake Placid and 15-acre Reservoir #3, are open to fishing.
-Private boats with no gas motors are permitted on Lake Placid, and rental boats are available.
+Rental boats are available.
 Reservoir #3 is more remote, and accessing its waters requires a 2-mile hike.

 State-Managed Fishing Lakes

-The SCDNR manages several small lakes specifically for the purpose of providing public fishing opportunities, and three of these outstanding lakes are located in the Upcountry.
+The SCDNR manages several small lakes specifically to provide public fishing opportunities, and three of these outstanding lakes are located in the Upcountry.

 No gas motors are permitted on boats in any of the Upcountry’s State Fishing Lakes, making all three excellent destinations for fishing from canoes, kayaks, or johnboats powered by electric motors.